Do Dah Day 2014 will be May 17!

 Admission is free for all.

 Funds raised from parade registration fees, merchandise and beverage sales, and other events leading up to the festival are used to support local animal shelters.
-Last year, Do Dah Day raised nearly $50,000 for the beneficiaries: Greater Birmingham Humane Society and Friends of Cats and Dogs Foundation.
+In 2013, Do Dah Day raised nearly $50,000 for the beneficiaries: Greater Birmingham Humane Society and Friends of Cats and Dogs Foundation.